 Use a short piece of pipe 5/8 inches or 3/4 inches in diameter and run it over the mortar joints both horizontally and vertically.
 This tooling will compress the mortar joints and give it an attractive concave shape.

 Step 12 - Install the Fire Box and Grills

 Once you've built the bricks up to the height where your design says the firebox should rest, insert three to four pieces of rebar in between the courses to hold the firebox and the cooking grills.

-For the firebox, set it on the rebar and mortar it in place, but for the grills, only set them on the rebar, but leave them lose.
-This way, they can be lifted off for easy access of the box for cleaning and repairs.
+For the firebox, set it on the rebar and mortar it in place, but for the grills, only set them on the rebar, but leave them loose.
+This way, they can be lifted off for easy access to the box for cleaning and repairs.